-The Master of Public Policy (MPP) Program at UC Irvine is a two-year professional degree program.
-Students are required to complete 72 credits of graduate courses.
+The Master of Public Policy (MPP) program is a two-year, professional degree program that provides training for highly motivated and talented individuals to become leaders at the local, state, national and international level in the development and management of policies that lead to a more productive public sector, a more productive private sector, and more vibrant communities.
+Administered by both the School of Social Ecology and the School of Social Sciences, the program is rigorously interdisciplinary and draws on the strengths of an abundance of faculty with expertise in public policy across fields ranging from economics, criminology, political science and sociology, to urban planning, psychology and anthropology.
 In the first year, students will attend an introductory conference, participate in a workshop, and take seven core courses and two elective courses.
-In the summer after the first year, students will participate in a policy-relevant internship in an appropriate government, business, or non-profit setting.
+In the summer after the first year, students will participate in a policy-relevant internship in an appropriate government, business, or nonprofit setting.
 In the second year, students take three core courses and five elective courses.

 The Ph.D. program admits qualified students with a bachelor's or master's degree from a variety of social science, humanities, and physical science disciplines, or from professional fields, including planning, policy, and design.
 Students who are admitted have a strong background in at least one of the academic disciplines related to urban planning, public policy, or design-behavior research, and a demonstrated fit with existing faculty research interests and expertise.

 PPD offers concurrent degree programs in Civil Engineering or Law, with curriculum coordination allowing students to specialize and obtain two degrees in less time than if they were pursued separately.
 Eligibility requires separate applications and acceptance to each program.
 For information on concurrent degree programs, please visit the following links: